Integrating Spring AI Framework in Your Java Application

 • processPrompt: This method takes a prompt, model name, and temperature as parameters and returns the AI-generated text response.

 • getMyHoroscope: This method generates a horoscope based on the user’s zodiac sign and the specified number of days for which you want to know your future.
-Note: I do not have to say this, but I will — this is a generic response and nothing to do with your real life or what you should expect in future (just saying!)l
+Note: I do not have to say this, but I will — this is a generic response and nothing to do with your real life or what you should expect in the future (just saying!)l

 • generateImage: This method generates an image based on the provided message.
 It returns the URL where you can view the generated image.